conorcussell/basis/README.md

 # basis
 Personal Node/Express skeleton

-This is a basic Node/Express skeleton to use as a project starting point.
+This is my basic Node/Express skeleton I use as a project starting point.

 #### Features
   - User Accounts + Login, uses Passport Local and Passport Facebook